Rescuers in Greece find 18 burned bodies as wildfires spread

 The ferry later sailed to the nearby port of Kavala, state broadcaster ERT said.

-Overnight, as flames approached another clinic at the premises of the Alexandroupolis Metropolitan Church Foundation, staff carried a man on a wheelchair to an ambulance, while others were evacuated on stretchers.
+Overnight, as flames approached another clinic at the premises of the Alexandroupolis Metropolitan Church Foundation, staff carried a man in a wheelchair to an ambulance, while others were evacuated on stretchers.

 Father Christodoulos Karathanasis, director of the Holy Metropolis of Alexandroupolis, said 200 patients from both facilities had been evacuated in just over four hours.